Skip to contents

 About

-This R package provides a Shiny app for scouting volleyball data files.
+This R package provides a Shiny app for scouting volleyball matches to produce detailed data files.
+It is free and open-source, with similar functionality to the commercial DataVolley and VolleyStation software packages.

 Scouting can be done either with a guided point-and-click interface, or by typing.